-Anticompetitive market power common in managed care plansDecember 7th, 2012 in Health /
+Anticompetitive market power common in managed care plansDecember 7, 2012 in Medicine & Health / Health

 (HealthDay)—For each of the three most popular types of managed care plans in the United States (point-of-service plan [POS], health maintenance organization [HMO], and preferred provider organization [PPO]), anticompetitive market power is widespread, according to a Nov.
 28 news release from the American Medical Association (AMA).